Shemesh/angular-popout-window/projects/popout-window/README.md

 supports opening several child windows.

 thriving for a minimal footprint, ease of use, clean and compatible code.

-...stay tuned.

 ## Installation
 Install through npm: